-- In The Girl Who Circumnavigated Fairyland in a Ship of Her Own Making, no time passes in the Human world for a Human in Fairyland, with occasionally cruel results like growing to adulthood in Fairyland and then being thrust back into an abusive family as a twelve-year-old.
+- In The Girl Who Circumnavigated Fairyland..., no time passes in the Human world for a Human in Fairyland, with occasionally cruel results like growing to adulthood in Fairyland and then being thrust back into an abusive family as a twelve-year-old.
 Adds a serious element of Fridge Horror to the more famous example of the Pevensies returning to England and becoming young again.

 - In The Magicians, travel between Fillory and Earth works the same way, which of course makes sense, since Fillory is just Narnia by a different name.

 - In The Pendragon Adventure it's said on multiple occasions that "Travelers arrive where they're needed when they're needed" (or words to that effect); so time spent in one territory doesn't necessarily correspond in any meaningful way with time in another territory.
 Becomes a little strange when three of the territories are just different time periods in other territories.
 Not to mention how it's apparently okay to change things in one of those redundant territories, until it actually matters at the end of the series.